Advanced Metering Infrastructure (AMI)

 In the futureâ€¦

 Michigan's utilities are at different stages of providing smart meters to customers.
-Some utilities are conducting pilot programs testing the smart meters in specific areas, while some are exploring the different technologies to determine which one will provide added value in their service territory.
-Contact your utility company to inquire when a smart meter will become available.
+Contact your utility company to inquire when an AMI meter will become available.
 Contact your utility.

-Information on Detroit Edison's and Consumers Energy's smart grid programs is available on their websites.
+Information on DTE Energy's and Consumers Energy's smart grid programs is available on their websites.

 See also: frequently asked questions.